tum-ens/urbs/doc/mathdoc/variables.rst

         within=pyomo.Reals,
         doc='Costs by type (EUR/a)')

-More information on calculation of this variable is available at the `Cost Function`_ section.
+More information on calculation of this variable is available at the section :ref:`eq-cost-func`.

 Total System costs by type: System costs are divided into 6 cost types by their meaning and purpose.
 The separation of costs by type, facilitates business planning and provides calculation accuracy